RHexMan/RHex/docs/README.md

 The applications of the RHex project create realistic dynamic 3D computer simulations that will interest both fly fishers and fly-rod builders.
 There are two main applications, RHexSwing3D and RHexCast3D.

 The first shows the behavior of a fly-line, leader, tippet, and fly combination that is laid down on the surface of a stream and then allowed to swing under the influence of the stream's various water velocities, rod tip motion and line stripping.
 The results of these simulations give insight into the effects of line setup, fly choice and fisher action on fly presentation.
 Some of the things you see are likely to surprise you.
-Although the primary focus of this simulation is on swing streamers, the program can also be used to elucidate czech and indicator nymphing.
+Although the primary focus of this simulation is on swung streamers, the program can also be used to elucidate czech and indicator nymphing.

 The second application displays the behavior of a fly rod and line combination during an aerial cast as they respond to motions of the rod handle.
 This simulation has much to say about the details of rod and line design, as well as to casting technique.